What to Pack for a Cruise in Myanmar

 Sunscreen is the Item that Should Never be Missed out

 The best time for river cruising in Myanmar is often in the hot and dry season when the sun will accompany you all day long.
-In order to avoid sunburns and tans, you should bring all necessary items to protect yourself from the scorching sun.
+In order to avoid sunburns, you should bring all necessary items to protect yourself from the scorching sun.
 Sunscreen (with 50+ SPF), sunglasses, hat and aloe cream (for relieving your sunburns if any) are items that should not be missed out.
 Remember to apply sunscreen all over your body, wear cap/hat to protect your scalp and use lip balm or chapstick containing SPF component if necessary.

 A First-aid Kit is Necessary for a Long Journey